HANICA-DWA/sep2021-project-opossum/README.md

    MONGO_URI=mongodb+srv://admin:<password>@cluster0.t2xwc.mongodb.net/myFirstDatabase?retryWrites=true&w=majority
    ```

 Make sure the MONGO_URI is on one line, without line breaks.
 Replace `admin` and `<password>` with your own username and password.
 Replace `myFirstDatabase` with the corresponding database name you are going to use for your development and test database.
-WARNING: YOUR TEST AND DEVELOPMENT DATABASES NEED TO HAVE DIFFERENT NAMES
+WARNING: YOUR TEST AND DEVELOPMENT DATABASES NEED TO HAVE DIFFERENT NAMES.

+## Deploying to the chrome store

+1. Navigate to `\wcag-tool`
+2. Run `npm run setup`
+3. Run `npm run dev`
+4. Open a chrome browser and browse to `chrome://extensions/`
+5. Make sure developer mode is checked.
+6. Click on `Load unpacked`
+7. Select the following folder `\wcag-tool\chrome-extension\dist`

+The extension should now be added to your browser and ready to use.

+## Project scripts

+There are various custom scripts to help with development.
+In `\wcag-tool` you can execute the following scripts.

+**npm run dev**
+Starts up the backend and frontend.
+Hot reloading is enabled on both projects.

+**npm run setup**
+Installs all dependencies for the backend and frontend.
+Bundles all the files for the chrome extension.

+**npm run test:unit**
+Run all unit tests for both front- and backend.

+**npm run test:integration**
+Run all unit integration tests for both front- and backend.

+**npm run lint**
+Run eslint on all .js and .jsx files for both front- and backend.

+**npm run lint:fix**
+Run eslint on all .js and .jsx files for both front- and backend and fixes all automatically fixable issues.